ymgyt/syndicationd/README.md

 ![Overview](https://raw.githubusercontent.com/ymgyt/syndicationd/main/etc/dot/dist/overview.svg)

-The subscribed feeds are stored in synd-api. synd-api periodically fetches the feeds to retrieve the latest entries.
+By default, `synd` runs an in-process `synd-api` and stores subscriptions in a local SQLite database.
+This keeps the TUI and CLI commands on the same API path while avoiding a hosted service requirement for normal feed management.

-When the user views the feed list in synd, it retrieves the latest entries from synd-api's cache.
+When the user views the feed list, `synd` asks the local API for subscriptions and feed entries.
+The same local API path is used by `synd check`, `synd export`, and `synd import`.

-This project hosts the synd-api, but it can also be self-hosted.
+Remote API mode is still available for externally managed or self-hosted deployments by using `--backend remote --endpoint <URL>`.

 ## Configuration